ZanzyTHEbar/EasyNetworkManager-Docs/vitepress/docs/src/pages/getting_started/things_to_know.md

 ### Software is not final

 Bugs can and will occur which may hinder the experience or useability at times.
-Do not expect 100% reliable and perfect function.
+Do not expect 100% reliable and perfect function in a production scenario.
 Not all features are fully developed yet, though 90% of features work reliably in our testing.

 ### Firmware may have user difficulties